RedHatInsights/rhsm-subscriptions/deploy/clowder.md

   * `source $ENV_LOCATION/bin/activate`
 * See below for discussion, but if using Docker, point your registry to Minikube
   * `eval $(minikube -p minikube docker-env)`

-Make your life easier and install the [Kubernetes Lens IDE](https://k8slens.dev/).
-It's much easier to use than the browser console.

 If you're using minikube, it is easiest if you configure your container management program to work directly with the minikube container registry.